sigit-purnomo/sigit-purnomo.github.io/_posts/2020-09-14-research-about-named-entity-recognition-published-in-arxiv.md

 ---
 title:  "Research about Named Entity Recognition Published in ArXiv"
 excerpt: "Named Entity Recognition (NER) is a task in Information Extraction consisting in identifying and classifying just some types of information elements, called Named Entities (NE).
 I have tried to collect and curate some publications form Arxiv that related to NER, and the results were listed here.
-Please enjoy it! "
+Please enjoy it!"
 date: 2020-09-14
 permalink: /posts/2020/09/research-about-named-entity-recognition-published-in-arxiv
 categories: [natural-language-processing]